Chris Hecker

 Christopher Bryan Hecker (born 1970) is an American video game programmer and commentator.
-He is the founder of the gaming company Definition Six and best known for his engineering work on Will Wright's 2008 game Spore.
-Hecker is an advocate for indie game development and co-founder of the Indie Game Jam.
-He has written a number of influential articles on programming and has been an editor for Game Developer Magazine and the Journal of Graphics Tools.
+He is the founder of the game development company Definition Six and is best known for his engineering work on Will Wright's 2008 game Spore.
+Hecker is an advocate for independent game development and co-founded the Indie Game Jam.
+He has written influential articles on programming and has been an editor for Game Developer Magazine and the Journal of Graphics Tools.